Guidance for applicants

 * Mandatory information required

 Use the C of A Online Form to submit your application and payment.

 A lead time of at least four weeks notice is required.
-A Direct Issue is carried out at the discretion of the CAA.
-If you believe a direct issue, may be possible please contact Applications and Approvals to discuss this in further detail.
+Direct / Indirect Issue is carried out at the discretion of the CAA.
+If you believe a direct / indirect issue may be possible please contact the Shared Service Centre to discuss this in further detail.
 The CAA reserves the right to revert any application to ‘Surveyor Involvement’ at their discretion.

 At this stage it may be identified that the application may be considered for a Direct Issue.

 We cannot accept an aircraft for Direct / Indirect Issue if any of the following are applicable:

 Gatwick Airport South